nadezdamurdasheva/portolio_designer/README.md

 ## Application features

--Adaptive design for mobile and desktop versions -Internationalization (the ability to change the language of the site)
+- Adaptive design for mobile and desktop versions
+- Internationalization (the ability to change the language of the site)